Tudor History with Claire Ridgway

 Episodes

-Find out in today's talk from Claire Ridgway, founder of the Tudor Society.
+Find out more about Ridolfi and his famous plot in today's talk from Claire Ridgway, author of "On This Day in Tudor History".

 You can see this podcast as a video at the following link:

-Also on this day in Tudor history, 5th February 1537, in the reign of King Henry VIII, diplomat Sir Henry Brooke was born.
-Find out all about him in last year’s video - https://youtu.be/L-rtOllJOkE
+Also on this day in Tudor history, 18th February 1516, the birth of Queen Mary I. Find out more about her birth, baptism, and some of her achievements as queen in last year’s video - https://youtu.be/67X8uA_k2cM

 You can find Claire at: